 Vitamin E supplementation has been shown to help prevent premature rupture of the membranes (amniotic sac) in pregnancy.
 It appears that vitamin E may increase the quality of the amniotic sac.

-Vitamin E may inhibit proper coagulation of the blood, therefore it should not be taken in high amounts close to delivery.
-Pregnant mothers should avoid taking more than 800 IU per day during the 3rd trimester on, this will decrease the risk of hemorrhage during and after delivery.
+Vitamin E may inhibit proper coagulation of the blood; therefore, it should not be taken in high amounts close to delivery.
+Pregnant mothers should avoid taking more than 800 IU per day during the 3rd trimester onward; this will decrease the risk of hemorrhage during and after delivery.

-Vitamin C supplementation, in addition to a healthy, vitamin C rich diet has been shown to reduce the likelihood of preeclampsia and premature rupture of the membranes in pregnancy.
-Large quantities of ascorbic acid is utilized by the female during conception and is necessary to formation and integrity of the fetal membranes.
+Vitamin C supplementation, in addition to a healthy, vitamin C-rich diet has been shown to reduce the likelihood of preeclampsia and premature rupture of the membranes in pregnancy.
+Large quantities of ascorbic acid are utilized by the female during conception and is necessary to the formation and integrity of the fetal membranes.
 Research suggests vitamin C supplementation may also help prevent birth defects.

 Suggested daily supplementation is 500 mg a day in addition to a healthy whole foods diet rich in vitamin C. Avoid taking more than 1000 mg per day.

-The systemic enzyme Wobenzym N has been shown to be helpful throughout pregnancy to help prevent recurrent miscarriage due to immunological imbalances (see the study here) with the agreement/approval of your doctor.
+Systemic enzymes have been shown to be helpful throughout pregnancy to help prevent recurrent miscarriage due to immunological imbalances (see one study here) with the agreement/approval of your doctor.
 Your doctor will be able to suggest the correct dosage for your needs.